 Buses

 An extensive bus service connects all South Korean cities.
-Travelling by bus in South Korea is cheaper than travelling by train, and more practical if travelling to a more rural area.
-There are a number of intercity bus options, as well as express buses which travel long distance with fewer stops.
+Travelling by bus in South Korea is cheaper than by train, and it's more practical if travelling to a more rural area.
+There are a number of intercity bus options, as well as express buses which travel long distances with fewer stops.

 Subways

 Large cities such as Seoul, Busan, Gwangju, Daejeon, Daegu and Incheon have their own subway systems.
-Although, outside of Seoul's established, extensive system, expats may sometimes struggle to use the subway to get to the outer reaches of the city they live in.
+Outside Seoul's established, extensive system, expats may sometimes struggle to use the subway to get to the outer reaches of their city.
 In some cases, expats may need to use a bus or taxi for the final leg of their journey.

 Taxis in South Korea

 Taxis are plentiful in South Korea, especially in the cities, but drivers are unlikely to speak English.
-It's a good idea for foreigners to have a Korean friend or colleague write down their destination in Korean to show the driver, or to carry a business card with the Korean address of a nearby hotel or business.
+It's a good idea for foreigners to have a Korean friend or colleague write down their destination in Korean to show the driver or to carry a business card with the Korean address of a nearby hotel or business.
+To overcome the language barrier, expats can search for a taxi designated as an international taxi, where the driver will be able to speak one or more foreign languages.

-A local app-based rideshare service called Kakao Taxi operates in South Korea.
+A local app-based ride-hailing service called Kakao Taxi operates in South Korea.
 It allows expats to order a taxi service to their exact address.
-Uber, after initially failing to launch in South Korea, has made a comeback and operates exclusively in Seoul.
-Many expats prefer using rideshare apps as they allow for automatic card billing as well as greater control over their route.
+After initially failing to launch in South Korea, Uber has made a comeback and operates exclusively in Seoul.
+Many expats prefer using rideshare apps as they allow for automatic card billing as well as greater control over their routes.
 They also make the language barrier much easier to overcome.

 Driving in South Korea

-It's possible to get around the country without owning or driving a car due to the extensive public transport system, but foreigners can drive in South Korea on an International Driver’s Permit and, as an additional benefit, major road signs are in both Korean and English.
+Due to the extensive public transport system, it's possible to get around the country without owning or driving a car.
+Still, foreigners can drive in South Korea on an International Driver’s Permit, and, as an additional benefit, major road signs are in both Korean and English.

-Driving can be a more convenient way of exploring the countryside but may be more trouble than it's worth in larger, more congested cities such as Seoul, even though traffic is not as chaotic as it is in many other Asian capitals.
+Driving can be a more convenient way of exploring the countryside but may be more trouble than it's worth in larger cities such as Seoul, even though traffic is not as chaotic as in many other Asian capitals.

-Vehicles can be hired from any number of international car hire companies, which have offices at the airports and in cities.
-Foreigners can also buy new or used cars as long as they're in possession of an Alien Registration Card (ARC).
+Vehicles can be hired from any number of international car hire companies, which have offices at airports and in cities.
+Foreigners can also buy new or used cars as long as they have a Residence Card.
 Newly purchased cars need to be registered within 15 days.
 Buying a car is a popular option for expats with children or those living in the country long term.

-Those in possession of an ARC can also exchange their driving licence for a Korean one if their home country recognises South Korean licences.
+Those possessing a Residence Card can also exchange their driving licence for a Korean one if their home country recognises South Korean licences.
 Their licence is returned to them when they leave the country.

 Air travel in South Korea